bclover/real-world-functional-programming-book/gitbook/part3/every.md

-# every: 3 things go in, true comes out if the predicate says all things are true
+# every: 3 things go in, true or false comes out

-The `every` function takes an Array and a predicate function (a function that only returns `true` or `false`) and returns `true` if every item that's given to the predicate returns true, else false.
-It's a great example of an Array comprehension that is built upon `map`.
+The `every` function takes an `Array` and a predicate function (a function that only returns `true` or `false`).
+It returns `true` if every item that's given to the predicate returns true, else `false`.
+It's a great example of an Array comprehension that is built upon `reduce`.
 It's used a lot in data validation.

 Think of `every` as asking "Is everything true that ___".
 The blank is whatever your predicate function is figuring out to be true or not based on the input.

 ## Old Sk00l for

 Let's verify everyone in our party has full health or not.
 Hit points are a measurement using numbers of a person's health.
 If your current hit points equal your max, then you're healthy.
 If their half, you're seriously injured or sick.
+Not the good sick, the bad sick.

 ```javascript
 const party = [